LtSnakePlissken/Q/docs/layer0-governance.md

 As you can see, now we have four addresses in `nodes` section.
 But it would be much easier to see only the difference between `active` and `on-chain` root node lists.
 For this we have another method.

-### See difference between active and on-chain root node lists
+### See difference between active and on-chain Root Node Lists

 Run: